jymp-m35/my_writing_samples/Topics/Service_requests_for_container_freight_station_CFS.md

 When the service request is dispatched, the corresponding cargo receive job is planned to manage the direct stuffing of cargoes from the truck to the associated container.

-To know how to create a cargo receive request for direct stuffing operations, see Create a cargo receive request for direct stuffing.
+To know how to create a cargo receive request for direct stuffing operations, see _Create a cargo receive request for direct stuffing_.

 ### Stuffing request